 Also gone is offensive coordinator Kliff Kingsbury, who developed Manziel & Co. to finish 2012 ranked 3rd in the FBS for total offense, 5th in scoring offense, and 2nd in passing offense.
 Kingsbury is now the head coach at Texas Tech.

 New Aggie offensive coordinator is Jake Spavital, who comes on board after serving as West Virginia’s quarterbacks coach.
 In case you forgot, WVU and Geno Smith had one of the most lethal air attacks in the last two years- passing for over 4,000 yards in both seasons.

 Gone is offensive tackle Luke Joeckel, who was so good that he was taken as the second overall pick in the NFL Draft to the Jacksonville Jaguars.
-Center Patrick Lewis is gone too, and he impressively started every single game during his career, both at center and guard.
+Center Patrick Lewis is gone too.
+Lewis started every single game during his career, both at center and guard.
 Filling in for Lewis is sophomore Mike Matthews, who only saw action in seven games last season.

 Alabama finished the season ranked first in total defense, scoring defense, and rushing defense just to put it in perspective.
 Yeah, Johnny is that good.